COSBURN BOWLER Q&A • JITNEYS

 Occasionally a long-time bowler will suggest a style of delivery that is different than the current practice that our coaches teach.
 You can try it, but feel free to use the style that works for you.

-If you find persistent over-coaching is a problem, try to deflect it with a comment such as “Thanks—I’ll work on that another time,” or “I’m just concentrating on my aim today.”
+If you find persistent over-coaching is a problem, try to deflect it with a comment such as “Thanks—I’ll work on that another time,” or “I’m actually concentrating on my aim today.”
 If it continues, talk to your skip who will pass the message on to the other player.

 What happens during Cosburn’s holiday Monday jitneys?